zwamr6aln/zwamr6aln.github.io/TapWeight/mdtest.md

+---
+title: TapWeight for "Health"
+descriptioon: This application is designed to register weight data to the Apple "Health" application pre-installed on iPhone in the fastest possible way (as manual).
+lang: en
+theme-color: crimson
+---

-# iPhone App TapWeight / 体重登録 for "Health"
+# iPhone App TapWeight for "Health"

 <img src="Icon.png" width="80">